2022-2023 Middle School Elective Catalog

 Health and Wellness – Grades: 6th-8th

-Topics covered within Health Education courses may vary widely, but typically include personal health (nutrition, mental health, stress management, anxiety management, and organizational skills) and consumer health issues.
-The courses may also include brief studies of environmental health, personal development, and/or community resources.
-This class will include meditation, yoga, daily affirmations, journaling, and calendar or planner preparation.
+Topics covered within Health Education courses will discuss personal health which include nutrition, mental health, stress management, anxiety management, and organizational skills.
+The course may also include brief studies of environmental health, personal development, and/or community resources.
+In addition, Health and Wellness will include an overview of CPR/First Aid skills, meditation, yoga, daily affirmations, journaling, and calendar or planner preparation.

 Category – SPANISH – Category – World Languages